nasa/instructions/docs/INSTRUCTIONS.md

 ## Purpose
 This GitHub organization is intended to publicly host NASA code that has been SRA-approved for open source.
 You can review the SRA (software release authority) process for getting open-source approval on [https://code.nasa.gov/#/guide](https://code.nasa.gov/#/guide).

-## Instructions: Who Can Be a Member
+## Instructions for Who Can Be a Member
 Only NASA staff can be a member of the NASA org on github.com and release code in [github.com/nasa](https://github.com/nasa) org.

 If you are a NASA civil servant or contractor and would like to be added to the Public NASA GitHub Org, you will need to submit the AGCY NASA Github Collaborator Form [NAMS request ](https://nams.nasa.gov) https://nams.nasa.gov.
 This requires you to be behind the NASA firewall.
 If you were a member several years ago and recently found you are no longer a member, please see this [note](https://github.com/nasa/nasa.github.io/issues/2).